violetpupil/gos/cloud/k8s/concepts/containers/containers.md

 `<image-name>@<digest>`

+If you don't specify a registry hostname, Kubernetes assumes that you mean the Docker public registry.

+If you don't specify a tag, Kubernetes assumes you mean the tag latest.

 You should avoid using the :latest tag when deploying containers in production as it is harder to track which version of the image is running and more difficult to roll back properly.

 ### imagePullPolicy